adibmahmud007/Bangla-RAG-Agent/README.md

 ## ❓ Technical Q&A

-### Text Extraction Method

-**Q: What method or library did you use to extract the text, and why?
+### Q1: What method or library did you use to extract the text, and why?
 Did you face any formatting challenges with the PDF content?**

 **A:** I used **Tesseract OCR with pdf2image** for text extraction.
 This combination was chosen because: